 Immediately after joining, Swami was sent to Rajkot in Gujarat State where he passed twenty years of his monastic life as an important worker in various fields of the center including temple service, relief and rehabilitation, publication and book sales, dispensary and library work.
 He spent two years in Belur Math for scriptural studies.

 After the passing away of Swami Shraddhananda in July 1996, he was appointed Minister and Teacher of The Vedanta Society of Sacramento.

 Swami Ishadhyanananda joined the Ramakrishna Order in 2002.
 He was initiated by Swami Atmasthananda, the fifteenth president of the Ramakrishna Order, and received his final monastic vows from his guru in 2012.
 Before joining the Order, during his college and university days, Swami Ishadhyanananda remained in close contact with the monks of Ramakrishna Order.

 Throughout his monastic life, Swami Ishadhyanananda has contributed articles to various journals of the Ramakrishna Order.
-Apart from Ramakrishna-Vedanta literature, the swami also enjoys a keen interest in philosophy, positive psychology, and current ideas that are shaping our world today.
+Apart from Ramakrishna-Vedanta literature, the swami also enjoys a keen interest in philosophy, positive psychology, neuroscience, and current ideas that are shaping our world today.

 Swami Pramathananda (Dhiren Maharaj) joined the Ramakrishna Order in 1950.
 After joining the Order, he served mostly in the educational and cultural centers of the Ramakrishna Order in India.